TEFILLIN BUYING GUIDE

 - Kashrut report from Mishmeret STa"M

 How to Put on Tefillin: detailed pictures of the correct way to put them on

 Which tefillin is right for you?

 Whether you're buying a first pair of tefillin, either for yourself or for a bar mitzvah boy, or replacing/upgrading your existing tefillin, you probably have a budget in mind for your purchase.
-If your budget is limited choose our tefillin p'shutim mehudarim dakot ranging in price from $369 to $399.
-If you're able to invest in a pair of tefillin that can last a lifetime choose from our highest-grade tefillin gassot, ohr echad ranging in price from $500 to $2,300.
+If your budget is limited choose our tefillin p'shutim mehudarim dakot priced at $400 and $425.
+If you're able to invest in a pair of tefillin that can last a lifetime choose from our highest-grade tefillin gassot, ohr echad ranging in price from $550 to $2,300.
 Since at HaSOFER we actually make your tefillin ourselves we are able to offer you a wide range of price points to match any budget.

 At HaSOFER every component of your tefillin is made to exacting specifications, starting with the raw leather that we import ourselves.
 All HaSOFER tefillin parshiot, scrolls, and batim, housings, are certified kosher and their level of hiddur, beauty and exactness, set by Rabbi Shamai K'hat HaCohen Gross, Mo"tz of K'hal Machzikei HaDat in Eretz Israel and Rav of Mishmeret Hakodesh for STa"M. Actual assembly and finishing of every pair of tefillin is done in our Jerusalem shop, all under Rabbi Gross' supervision.